lasselukkari/DuinoDCX/README.md

 http://duinodcx.herokuapp.com/

 ## User Guide
-[The user guide](https://lasselukkari.github.io/DuinoDCX) includes step by step instruction for building the harware setup and goes trough the software installation and basic usage.
+[The user guide](https://lasselukkari.github.io/DuinoDCX) includes step by step instructions for building the harware setup and goes trough the software installation and basic usage.
 Contributions to the manual are really welcome.

 ## Known limitations
 * Does not support preset saving or recalling